 Lepide Data Security Platform offers visibility of user access rights, helping to spot users with excessive permissions and ensure adherence to the principle of least privilege.

 With its robust reporting and compliance features, it helps organizations maintain regulatory compliance and enhance the overall security of their Azure AD environment.

 As they say, it is not a question of if, but when, a data breach will occur.
 This understanding should serve as the keystone for your security strategy.

 A zero-trust approach will ensure that you always verify the authenticity of all users and endpoints before allowing them to access a critical resource.
 You must ensure that you know exactly what sensitive data you have, where it is located and who has (and should have) access to it.

-Wherever possible, MFA should be enabled, and you must ensure that users are only allowed access to the resources they absolutely need to fulfill their role.
+Wherever possible, MFA should be enabled, and you must ensure that users are only allowed access to the resources they absolutely need to fulfil their role.
 You will need as much visibility as possible into “who, what, where and when”, changes affecting your sensitive data are made, and administrators should receive real-time alerts on all suspicious activity.